Dajon3123/azure-network-protocols/README.md

 - Step 2, I began by using Remote Desktop to connect to the Windows 10 Virtual Machine (VM).
 Once connected, install Wireshark on the Windows VM and open it to start packet capture.
 In Wireshark, set a filter to capture only ICMP traffic.
 Next, retrieve the private IP address of the Ubuntu VM and attempt to ping it from the Windows 10 VM, observing the ping requests and replies in Wireshark.
 Finally, open the command line or PowerShell on the Windows 10 VM, ping a public website (like www.google.com), and monitor the outbound traffic in Wireshark.
-- Step 3, Log in and Initiate a continuous ping from your Windows 10 VM to the Ubuntu VM.
+- Step 3, I began by logging in and Initiating a continuous ping from your Windows 10 VM to the Ubuntu VM.
 Then, open the Network Security Group (NSG) associated with the Ubuntu VM and disable inbound ICMP traffic.
 Return to the Windows 10 VM and observe the impact in both Wireshark (no ICMP traffic) and the command line (ping fails).
 Next, re-enable ICMP traffic for the Ubuntu VM's NSG, and observe the recovery of ping activity in Wireshark and the command line (pings should succeed).
 Finally, stop the continuous ping activity.
 - Step 4

 <h2>Actions and Observations</h2>